 - The required Experience Profile plays an important role in the decision-making process by the Selection Committee.

-- Expanded Admission entry applicants being considered by the Selection Committee may be required to participate in an interview.
+- Applicants being considered by the Selection Committee may be required to participate in an interview.

 Follow UPEI’s undergraduate application process for professional programs, and submit other requirements including:

 - Official transcripts are required from each post-secondary institution where you have taken a course.
 Original transcripts are required even if transfer credits were given by another institution

 - The Experience Profile and official transcripts must be received by the Registrar’s Office in order for an application to be assessed.